API Documentation

 create_topic_<TYPE>

-customized as described above.
-The third parameter is the event
+above.
+The third parameter is the event stream

 dora_events_into_combined